9 Leadership Skills Needed as a Health Care Administrator

 4. Agility

-Having agility or flexibility in leadership is important since you’ll most likely need to adjust to changing situations.
+Having agility or flexibility in leadership is important since you'll most likely need to adjust to changing situations.
 For example, you might need to shift your focus to an urgent matter rather than work on other projects as planned.
-Being agile or flexible means you can do this effectively while ensuring that all the work you’re responsible for is completed.
+Being agile means you can do this effectively while ensuring that all the work you're responsible for is completed.

 5. Empathy